 “Men like McKinley and other national leaders thought about America’s problems and welfare in an inclusive, systematized way that emphasized economics.
 Wanting democracy and social peace, they argued that economic depression threatened those objectives, and concluded that overseas economic expansion provided a primary means of ending that danger.
 They did not want war per se, let alone war in order to increase their own personal fortunes.
 But their conception of the world ultimately led them into war in order to solve the problems in the way that they considered necessary and best.”

-Questions about the “varying viewpoints”
+Questions for Class Discussion

 1. Which of these two interpretations better explains (a) the war with Spain, (b) the decision to keep the Philippines, and (c) the U.S. involvement as a great power in world affairs?